It takes a deep level of forgiveness to shake hands with the killer of one’s father but Gabriel Ndutiye does it – a couple of times every year.

 “A path that will bring Rwandans together, so that the country can once again become for Rwandans, with all their liberties, and feel that no Rwandan has the right to deprive other Rwandans of their rights.”

 Although the government seeks to revert to the master plan of the country, the people are being consulted, compensation is being awarded and replacement is provided before relocation is carried out.

-There’s a saying in the country that ‘When it is said in Rwanda, it is done’ – which means the government and elected officials are trusted to fulfil their promise to the people.
+There’s a saying in the country that ‘When it is said in Rwanda, it is done’ – which means the government and elected officials are trusted to fulfill their promise to the people.

 Kigali and most parts of Rwanda enjoy stable power supply from different sources while the higher institutions in the country are now 40 from the three the entire country had after the genocide.

 What Nigeria can learn: Infrastructure should be prioritised by all state governments if they are truly sincere about development.
 And power should have multiple sources for it to be stable and reliable.